spack/spack/lib/spack/docs/tutorial_buildsystems.rst

     $ spack edit cbench

 Some packages allow environment variables to be set and will honor them.
-Packages that use :code:`?=` for assignment can be set using environment variables.
+Packages that use :code:`?=` for assignment in their :code:`Makefile` can be set using environment variables.
+In our :code:`cbench` example we set two environment variables in our :code:`edit()` method:
-If we look at the :code:`edit()` method we can see that we set a couple of environment variables.

 .. code-block:: python